Plan ahead for summer heat and climate emergencies

 Plan ahead for summer heat, wildfires and other emergencies

-Emergency situations demand increased support for people living with dementia, most of them (61 per cent) living at home in the community.
+Emergency situations demand increased support for people living with dementia, most of them (61 per cent) living at home in the community in Canada.
 Studies have also shown that climate change (extreme heat, flooding, changes in infectious agents and wildfires) can exacerbate dementia symptoms.

 When preparing for an emergency kit, keep it in a watertight container in an easily accessible location.
 Some of the suggested items include: